gretelai/trainer/src/gretel_trainer/b2/README.md

   - the v2 Datatype enum is simplified
     - str and enum formats match (e.g. `Datatype.natural_language == "natural_language"`)
     - v1 "tabular_mixed" and "tabular_numeric" consolidated in v2 to just a singular "tabular"
+- User can decide if running Gretel models via SDK or Trainer
+- SDK models use a smarter polling mechanism than the `poll` helper
+- When using SDK, all runs are grouped in a single project
+- Quieter, more informative log output

 ## TODOs